-Director of Labor Law and Policy, Economic Policy Institute
+Director of Government Affairs and Labor Counsel, Economic Policy Institute

 A native of Philadelphia, McNicholas is an avid baseball fan, amateur baseball historian, and runner.